 Benefits:

 Most patients will achieve a painfree shoulder with a functional range of motion.
 You should be able to freely reach key areas like the top of your head and toileting behind your back.

 What can I expect?

 You will wake up with your arm in a sling after your surgery.
 If you have had a nerve block, you shouldn't feel any pain till the next day.
 The nurses will provide you pain relief and the next morning a physio will see you to go through some exercises you can do to help strengthen the muscles around the shoulder and stop the shoulder from becoming too stiff.
 These exercises will change over the next few months but you should try to do them regularly to maximise your rehabilitation.
 Most patients spend 1-2 days in hospital after surgery, before going home.
 A number of allied health staff (physios, occupational therapists) will make sure you have adequate support at home before discharge.
-An appointment will be made for you for a wound check at 2 weeks, and another appointment with Mr Lau at 6 weeks with repeat XRs
+An appointment will be made for you for a wound check at 2 weeks, and another appointment with Mr Lau at 6 weeks with repeat XRs These notes have been prepared by Mr Simon Lau.
+They are general overviews and information aimed for use by his patients.
+They reflect Mr Lau's views, opinions and recommendations.
+They do not constitute medical advice.
+The contents are provided for information and education purposes only.
+Please seek Mr Lau's specific advice with any questions regarding medical conditions and treatment.

-Shoulder, Elbow, Wrist and Trauma Surgeon MBBS BMedSci PGDip MSc FRACS FOrthA Suite 7, 55 Victoria Parade, Fitzroy 3065 P: 03 5752 5052 | F: 03 9815 3944 | E: admin@vbjs.com.au What should I avoid doing?
+Shoulder, Elbow, Wrist and Trauma Surgeon MBBS BMedSci PGDip MSc FRACS FOrthA Suite 7, 55 Victoria Parade, Fitzroy 3065 P: 03 5752 5020 | F: 03 9815 3944 | E: admin@vbjs.com.au What should I avoid doing?